Fordson

 Fordson was a brand name of tractors and trucks.
-It was used on a range of mass-produced general-purpose tractors manufactured by Henry Ford & Son Inc from 1917 to 1920, by Ford Motor Company (U.S.) and Ford Motor Company Ltd (U.K.) from 1920 to 1928, and by Ford Motor Company Ltd (U.K.) from 1929 to 1964.
+It was used on a range of mass-produced general-purpose tractors manufactured by Henry Ford & Son Inc from 1917 to 1920, by Ford Motor Company (U.S.) and Ford Motor Company Ltd (U.K.) from 1920 to 1928, and by Ford Motor Company Ltd (U.K.) alone from 1929 to 1964.
 The latter (Ford of Britain) also later built trucks and vans under the Fordson brand.

 After 1964, the Fordson name was dropped and all Ford tractors were simply badged as Fords in both the UK and the US.

 Production years

-Between 1917 and 1922, the Fordson was for tractors somewhat like the Ford Model T was for automobiles—it captured the public's imagination and widely popularized the machine, with a reliable design, a low price affordable for workers and farmers, a widespread dealership network, and a production capacity for large numbers.
-Just as the Model T helped the public to appreciate how soon cars and trucks might replace most horses in transport, the Fordson helped people to appreciate how soon tractors might replace most horses in farming (advancing the mechanisation of agriculture).
-As with cars, Ford never had the market to itself, but it dominated the market for tractors, roughly 1917–1925, and again 1946-1953.
-Ford was the only automotive firm to sell cars, trucks and tractors simultaneously from 1917 to 1928.
+Between 1917 and 1922, the Fordson design for tractors was somewhat like the Ford Model T was for automobiles—it captured the public's imagination and widely popularized the machine, with a reliable design, a low price affordable for workers and farmers, a widespread dealership network, and a production capacity for large numbers.
+Just as the Ford Model T helped the public to appreciate how soon cars and trucks might replace most horses in transport, the Fordson helped people to appreciate how soon tractors might replace most horses in farming (advancing the mechanization of agriculture).
+As with cars, Ford never had the market to itself but it dominated the market for a time; for tractors, from roughly 1917 to 1925, and again from 1946 to 1953.
+Ford was the only automotive firm to sell cars, trucks, and tractors simultaneously from 1917 to 1928.

 For a decade between 1928 and 1939, Ford of the U.S. left the tractor business.
-During that decade, Ford of Britain continued to build Fordsons and to develop new variants, which it exported widely.
+During that decade, Ford of Britain continued to build Ford and develop new variants, which it exported widely.
 In 1939 Ford of the U.S. reentered the tractor market with an all-new model, this time with the Ford brand.
 Ford of Britain continued to use the Fordson brand until 1964.

 Fordson production took place in the U.S. (1917–1928); Cork, Ireland (1919–1923 and 1928–1933); and at Dagenham, Essex, England (1933–1964).
 Tens of thousands of Fordsons, most from the U.S. and some from Ireland, were exported to the Soviet Union from 1920 to 1927.
-Soviet Fordson clones were also built at Leningrad from 1924 and at Stalingrad from 1930.
+Soviet Fordson clones were also built at Leningrad (now Saint Petersburg) from 1924 and at Stalingrad (now Volgograd) from 1930.